-North Suburban is proud to be the First Hospital in the State of Colorado to Receive Sepsis Certification from The Joint Commission.
+North Suburban is Colorado’s first hospital to receive Sepsis accreditation from The Joint Commission.

 Once you receive the accreditation, you must provide monthly data to the Joint Commission moving forward.
 To retain the accreditation, you must get recertified every two years.

 What does this mean for Sepsis patients and their families?

 Hospitals that adhere to performance and performance standards often provide better care than others.
 It is this dedication to standards and outcomes that sets hospitals with this accreditation apart.

 We invest in developing guidelines for care, ensuring that our staff understand those guidelines and adhere to those guidelines.
 If we find opportunities for improvement, we commit to improving and measuring our performance constantly.

 These guidelines include:

 - When we suspect Sepsis, how quickly are we responding and starting care?

 - How quickly are the right antibiotics administered?